 Stop activity if you develop a rapid or irregular heartbeat or have heart palpitations.
 Check your pulse after you've rested for 15 minutes.
 If it's still above 100-120 beats per minute, call the doctor.

 If you feel pain while exercising, don't ignore it.
-Stop when have chest pain or pain anywhere else in your body.
-You could cause stress or damage joints.
+Stop when you have chest pain or pain anywhere else in your body.
+You could injure your joints.